 Throw away all junk mail, magazines, or papers you’d *like* to do something with, but know you probably won’t.
 File papers that need to be filed because – while annoying – this isn’t actually hard.

-Then you’re left with papers that require action.
+Papers that require action are now left.
 If you can do it within 2 minutes, do it.
 If not, put into a pile and pencil in a time to finish these papers into your planner.

 ➡️The sooner you do it, the better you’ll feel.